AidaAriafar/ood-detection-with-gmm-and-nade/README.md

 # ood-detection-with-gmm-and-nade
-A two-phase machine learning project on generative modeling, OOD detection, and clustering-based image segmentation which is our IML course project.
+A two-phase machine learning project on generative modeling, OOD detection, and clustering-based image segmentation which is our IML course project Winter 2026.